Verdify

 A workflow has enough volume or consequence to justify controls.

-Leadership wants ROI evidence before expanding AI use.
+Leadership wants evidence before expanding AI use.

 You need a practical first implementation path.